-The capital Hanoi is often mentioned as a land with rich cultural and historical heritage, famous for many scenic spots and sacred pagodas, temples and shrines.
-Tran Quoc Pagoda is more than a thousand years old, the oldest pagoda in the capital, with spiritual, historical and architectural beauty.
-This is considered one of the tourist destinations in Hanoi that cannot be missed.
+The capital, Hanoi, is often described as a city with rich cultural and historical heritage, famous for its many scenic spots and sacred pagodas, temples, and shrines.
+Tran Quoc Pagoda is more than 1,000 years old, the oldest pagoda in the capital, renowned for its spiritual, historical, and architectural beauty.
+This is considered one of Hanoi’s must-visit tourist destinations.

-Tran Quoc Pagoda is an ancient pagoda in Vietnam located at 46 Thanh Nien, Yen Phu ward, Tay Ho district, up to 1500 years old.
+Tran Quoc Pagoda (Vietnamese: Chùa Trấn Quốc; Chùa meaning Pagoda) is an ancient pagoda in Vietnam, located at 46 Thanh Nien, Tay Ho Ward, and is up to 1500 years old.
 The pagoda is located on a mound, looking from afar like a small island.
 Surrounding the pagoda is blue water, like a charming landscape painting.

-During the reign of Emperor Le Kinh Tong, in 1615, the pagoda was moved to the Yen Phu dike area, rebuilt on the old foundation of Thuy Hoa Palace of the Ly Dynasty and Han Nguyen Palace of the Tran Dynasty.
+During the reign of Emperor Le Kinh Tong in 1615, the pagoda was moved to the Yen Phu dike area and rebuilt on the old foundations of Thuy Hoa Palace of the Ly Dynasty and Han Nguyen Palace of the Tran Dynasty.
 In 1639, Lord Trinh repaired the three-entrance gate and built corridors on the left and right sides.
-The pagoda was named Tran Quoc from the reign of Emperor Le Hy Tong.
+The pagoda was named Tran Quoc during the reign of Emperor Le Hy Tong.

-At the beginning of the Nguyen Dynasty, the pagoda was embellished on a grand scale, expanding, casting bells and adding statues.
-In 1842, Emperor Thieu Tri changed the name of Tran Quoc pagoda to Tran Bac.
-However, people are still used to calling this pagoda by the name Tran Quoc and keep it to this day.
+At the beginning of the Nguyen Dynasty, the pagoda was embellished on a grand scale, with expansions, the casting of bells, and the addition of statues.
+In 1842, Emperor Thieu Tri changed the name of the Tran Quoc Pagoda to Tran Bac.
+However, people are still accustomed to calling this pagoda Tran Quoc and have kept this name to this day.

-Through many historical upheavals, the pagoda is still protected, embellished, and preserves its architectural and cultural beauty.
+Through many historical upheavals, the pagoda is still protected and embellished, preserving its architectural and cultural beauty.
 In 1962, Tran Quoc Pagoda was recognized by the Ministry of Culture and Information as a National Historical-Cultural Monument.
-For Vietnamese Buddhism, Tran Quoc Pagoda is truly a pride, a precious heritage possessing architectural, historical and cultural beauty.
-Up to now, this project is still one of the sacred Buddhist places, a famous spiritual destination of Hanoi, attracting a large number of tourists, monks, nuns, and Buddhists to worship.
+For Vietnamese Buddhism, Tran Quoc Pagoda is truly a pride, a precious heritage possessing architectural, historical, and cultural beauty.
+Up to now, this project remains one of the sacred Buddhist sites, a famous spiritual destination in Hanoi, attracting a large number of tourists, monks, nuns, and Buddhists to worship.

 Unique architecture of Tran Quoc Pagoda